PlasmaControl/d3d_signals/README.md

 ![Result](ne.png)

-An example of how this mapping can be used in version-controlled datasets is here [dataset_d3d_100](https://github.com/PPPLDeepLearning/dataset_D3D_100).
+An example of how the mapping are used in version-controlled datasets is here [dataset_d3d_100](https://github.com/PPPLDeepLearning/dataset_D3D_100).